joshcanhelp/wp-rest-api-auth0/README.md

 define( 'AUTH0_API_SIGNING_SECRET', 'API signing secret from Auth0' );
 define( 'AUTH0_API_DEBUG', 'Set to `true` to add debugging log entries' );
 ```

-This plugin will automatically load a file called `env.php` in the same folder, if it exists, which can be used for the values above.

 ### Install with Composer